 identify all potential failure modes and technical risks with respect to functional requirements that can lead to non-compliance to the dependability requirements,

-provide inputs to risk assessment and risk reduction and their control measures in line with the risk management process implemented on the project.
+provide inputs to risk management process implemented on the project.

+provide inputs to the project critical item control process.

-The results of dependability analyses shall be incorporated into the design justification file in order to support improvements to the design.
+The results of dependability analyses shall be incorporated into the design justification file in order to support the rationale for the selection of the design solution, and the demonstration that the design meets the dependability requirements.

 Dependability analyses - methods